 Do you see adults?

 Yes, most definitely.
-I see adults, children and teens.
+I see clients 18 years and older at this time.

 What is adoption-competent therapy?

 Adoption-competent therapy is a specialty within psychotherapy that addresses the unique issues inherent within adoption and mental health.
 These may range from adoption lifespan development inter-generationally, trauma impacts, attachment understanding, search and reunion, complex grief and loss, transracial/transcultural issues, infertility, abandonment, adoption-bias, forms of placement, legal knowledge related to child welfare laws, and how these intersect within family systems, individually, and societally.

 I am formally trained in attachment dynamics, research, and clinical application; however, I will not provide what was traditionally coined as “attachment therapy” which included, but is not limited to forced holding, re-birthing, or fear-based/coercive interventions to “make” any adult or child “attach.”
 Re-birthing and forced holding therapies/techniques are illegal in the state of Texas.

 Attachment is fluid and dynamic.
 It is a biological response to seek safety, security, and regulation between two people–and is inherent in all of us.
 We are all wired to connect to another.
 Attachment is not “reactive,” but fundamentally responsive in a relationship.
 Many life events may impact the ways in which we express attachment patterns.
 It is not the child’s responsibility to attach to the parent, but a bi-directional process between two people.
 In our work together, we will sensitively examine and address this process in a relationship by exploring past childhood events, possible trauma, behaviors, and current relationships.

 I’ve never talked to anyone.
 I’m used to handling things on my own.
 Aren’t people who go to therapy weak?